 “I think Brazil works well for families – as long as they’re aware of all the travelling involved.
 Children would love the wildlife in the Pantanal or the jungle in the Amazon or the waterfalls, it’s all very visual.
 In Rio there are some really good family tours.
 You can do cycling trips around the beaches, walking, kayaking...
 It’s a very active country, so even if you just go to the beach, there are kayaks you can hire or boat trips you can take.”

-Trek in the Andes, spot Andean wildlife, discover Aymara, Quechua, Afro and Latino culture, or cross remote borders on a thrilling overland tour...
+Trek in the Andes, spot wildlife, and discover Aymara, Quechua, Afro and Latino culture.